-4.1.
-Paying no attention to the five-yearly SIAMS inspection cycle, audit RE and then regularly access high-quality, expert training.
-This should include a focus on Christianity as a global faith, faiths other than Christianity, assessment, monitoring and evaluation, and ongoing professional development for all teachers of RE.
+- 4.1.
+Paying no attention to the five-yearly SIAMS inspection cycle, audit RE and regularly access high-quality and relevant expert training.
+This should include a focus on Christianity as a global faith, faiths other than Christianity, assessment, monitoring and evaluation, and ongoing professional development for all teachers of RE. - 4.2.

-- 4.2.
 Ensure that resource decisions have a positive impact on the quality of teaching and learning in RE.
-This includes ensuring that teachers are appropriately trained and equipped, and that decisions related to the RE curriculum and its resourcing are informed and give pupils in all year groups the highest possible quality provision. - 4.3.
-In schools and academies where governors/trustees are responsible for choosing the RE syllabus, they should do so having scoped the field and taken expert advice. - 4.4.
-Ensure that all pupils in KS4 and KS5 have high-quality RE provision.
+This includes ensuring that teachers are appropriately trained and equipped, and that decisions related to the RE curriculum and its resourcing are well-informed thereby giving pupils in all year groups the highest possible quality provision. - 4.3.
+In schools and academies where governors/trustees are responsible for selecting the RE syllabus, do so having scoped the field and taken expert advice. - 4.4.
+Ensure that all pupils in KS3, KS4 and KS5 have high-quality RE provision, covering at the very least their legal entitlement.
 This means that decisions to bring RE GCSE forward to Year 9 need to be carefully considered in terms of the impact on those pupils' learning.
 It also means respecting the place that RE should have in a Church school and not marginalising its study in the sixth form. - 4.5.
-Take note of the information and guidance that is available in the National Content Standard for RF.
+Take note of the information and guidance that is available in the National Content Standard for RE and of the expectations set out in the Church of England Statement of Entitlement for RE.